 This is an underwater scooter complete with a breathing and observation bubble attached to an air supply.
 You ride along on a scooter underwater while observing an assortment of beautiful marine life.
 Available to anyone from ten years old and up and doesn’t require experience.

 And say you want to enjoy the fascinating underwater world without getting wet, there are options for you too!
-How about a submarine ride or a visit to an aquarium.
-For more on these options visit Attractions.
+How about a visit to an aquarium.
+For more on these options visit Animal Encounters.